CollectionBuilder/collectionbuilder-sa/docs/metadata.md

 The template will parse the object_download link to find the youtubeid and set up a iframe embed using the modest branding and privacy options.

+### record template

+For items that are metadata only records.

 ### compound-image template

 Looks for multiple image src separated by `;` in image_small and object_download.